xuatz/supertokens-auth-react/examples/with-thirdparty/README.md

 -   Lack of context passing in backend API forces copying of backend logic
 -   It's confusing that we use `ThirdPartyAuth` wrapper and not `PasswordlessAuth` wrapper.
 It should be possible to just use `SessionAuth` only.
+-   Sending SMS is something that you need to implement yourself entirely

 ## Author